310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehe, that is a great idea~♪
+fufu, that is a great idea~♪

-Ow, hot— It is fresh from the oven, so I have to cool it down before eating it, don’t I… I will burn otherwise.
+ow, hot— it is fresh from the oven, so i have to cool it down before eating it, don’t i… i will burn otherwise.
 {% endbubble %}

 {% bubble Sora %}